-The following courses are required for completion of the MAEd in ECE degree, for a total of 37 units.
-Students who wish to take additional courses as electives may do so with the dean's permission.
+The following courses are required for completion of the MAEd in ECE degree, for a total of 37.0 semester units.
+Students who wish to take additional courses as electives may do so with the Dean's permission.

 Course Code Course Title Units Chacham Ma Hoo Omer?
 (The Wise, one, What Does He Say?)
-Theories of EDU-600 Child Development 3.00 EDU-610 B'Tzalmo (In His Image): Addressing Special Needs in the Jewish ECE Program 3.00 V'shinantem Levanecha (And You Shall Teach Your Children): Creating EDU-620 Curriculum in a Jewish Early Childhood Program 3.00 Kol Yom b'Yomo (Each and Every Day): The Jewish Calendar in the Early EDU-630 Childhood Education Setting 3.00 Ha'lo tziviticha, chazak ve'ematz (Have I not commanded you to be strong EDU-640 and courageous): Social Development and Resiliency 3.00 Hevey Rhatz Le'Mitzvah (Run to Do a Commandment): Children under EDU-650 Transitory Stress- Dynamics of a Family Under Stress 3.00 EDU-660 Ayzehu Chacham?
+Theories of EDU 600 Child Development 3.00 EDU 610 B'Tzalmo (In His Image): Addressing Special Needs in the Jewish ECE Program 3.00 V'shinantem Levanecha (And You Shall Teach Your Children): Creating EDU 620 Curriculum in a Jewish Early Childhood Program 3.00 Kol Yom b'Yomo (Each and Every Day): The Jewish Calendar in the Early EDU 630 Childhood Education Setting 3.00 Hevey Rhatz Le'Mitzvah (Run to Do a Commandment): Children under EDU 650 Transitory Stress- Dynamics of a Family Under Stress 3.00 EDU 660 Ayzehu Chacham?
 (Who is Wise?): Research Methods 3.00 Im Lo Achshav?
-(If not Now?): Professional Development, Adult Supervision EDU-670 and Leadership 3.00 Kneh L'Chah Chaver (Acquire for yourself a friend): Observation, Assessment EDU-680 and Relationships with Parents 3.00 EDU-601 V'al Ha'avodah (About the Work): Supervised Fieldwork 1 2.00 EDU-611 V'al Ha'avodah (About the Work): Supervised Fieldwork 2 2.00 EDU-621 V'al Ha'avodah (About the Work): Supervised Fieldwork 3 2.00 EDU-631 V'al Ha'avodah (About the Work): Supervised Fieldwork 4 2.00 EDU-690 Siyyum (conclusion): Capstone Project 3.00
+(If not Now?): Professional Development, Adult Supervision EDU 670 and Leadership 3.00 Kneh L'Chah Chaver (Acquire for yourself a friend): Observation, Assessment EDU 680 and Relationships with Parents 3.00 EDU 685 Equity, Diversity, and Social Policy in Early Childhood Education 3.00 EDU 601 V'al Ha'avodah (About the Work): Supervised Fieldwork 1 2.00 EDU 611 V'al Ha'avodah (About the Work): Supervised Fieldwork 2 2.00 EDU 621 V'al Ha'avodah (About the Work): Supervised Fieldwork 3 2.00 EDU 631 V'al Ha'avodah (About the Work): Supervised Fieldwork 4 2.00 EDU 690 Siyyum (conclusion): Capstone Project 3.00